mbdunn/mbdunn.github.io/_teaching/Carpentries_1.md

 ---

-This 5-day workshop covered Git, Unix Shell and Plotting and Programming with Python I, II and III with hands on teaching.
+This 5-day workshop covered Git, Unix Shell and Plotting and Programming with Python I, II and III with hands-on teaching.